Tuesday, June 9, 2026

 Disclosure: ChessAtlas is our product.
 This is a White-perspective guide to the Scotch Game; it works with any platform.
 Readers should weigh the perspective accordingly.

 The Scotch Game (1.e4 e5 2.Nf3 Nc6 3.d4) opens the center immediately and forces concrete decisions from both sides.
-Kasparov revived it at World Championship level against Karpov in 1990 and continued using it through the 1990s.
-For players tired of memorizing 20-move Ruy Lopez theory, the Scotch offers sharper, more tactical positions with less preparation burden.
+Garry Kasparov revived it at World Championship level against Anatoly Karpov in 1990 and continued using it through the 1990s (Wikipedia).
+For players who prefer not to memorize the deep theory of the Ruy Lopez, the Scotch offers sharper, more tactical positions with a lighter preparation burden.

 For full variations and traps, see our Scotch Game landing page.